 The rights to Judge Dredd were first obtained around 2006 where the principal driving force behind the film was screenwriter Alex Garland.
 Garland came to fame first as a novelist whose first published book The Beach (1996) was turned into the Danny Boyle film The Beach (2000) with script by Garland.
 Boyle and Garland then collaborated on the hit zombie film 28 Days Later (2002) and the sf film Sunshine (2007).
 This seemed to set Garland on a career as a science-fiction screenwriter and he subsequently went onto the adaptation of the excellent Never Let Me Go (2010) and has been associated with the scripts for the stalled adaptation of the Halo videogame and remake of Logans Run (1976).
-He subsequently made his directorial debut with the excellent artificial intelligence film Ex Machina (2015).
+He subsequently made his directorial debut with the excellent artificial intelligence film Ex Machina (2015), which was followed by the upcoming Annihilation (2018).
 Garland had originally wanted to write a film that featured Judge Death or adapt some of the classic strips about the battle for democracy under the fascist Judge-ruled system but realised that these were too ambitious or required too much in the way of foreknowledge about the milieu and so settled for conducting a more mundane introductory story.
 The film was shot on location in South Africa.

 I had mixed feelings about Dredd before sitting down to watch.
 It had gotten good reviews, it had Alex Garland on script who had turned out some fine work elsewhere; on the other hand, I had hated director Pete Traviss previous work, the badly contrived political drama/action film Vantage Point (2008).
 As the film kicks in, you start to get a bad feeling.
 Pete Travis has Karl Urbans Dredd engaged in a motorcycle chase and furious shootout through the streets with thugs in a van.
 The disappointment of this is that it is exactly like a routine set-piece that could be taking place in a standard action film.
 Karl Urban is outfitted in the characters uniform and there is a vague attempt to make a standard motorcycle look like a Landmaster but in every other respect the vehicles, the clothing of the other actors and extras is all contemporary.